List of Shortland Street characters introduced in 2005: Jemima Hampton

 Jemima Hampton-Rees (née Hampton) was portrayed by Liesha Ward-Knox and appeared from 2005 to 2006.
 Jemima was a tourist from the United Kingdom who worked in the hospital cafeteria.
 She connected with Vinnie Kruse (Pua Magasiva) and after all her money and traveling gear was stolen, she and Vinnie began a relationship.
 However the revelation that she was married put an end to the relationship and she departed.
 Jemima returned however and revealed she was pregnant.
 Vinnie wanted nothing to do with the child and Jemima returned to Britain.
 However several days later Vinnie decided he was prepared to be a dad and departed Ferndale to live with Jemima.
 In 2011 Vinnie returned and announced Jemima had left him.
 Having remarried and moved to South America, Jemima returned to Ferndale in May 2014 to let Vinnie see his son, Michael (Duane Evans Jr.).
 She ended up leaving her husband Rolly and becoming overly dependent on Vinnie.
 Ultimately, Jemima moved permanently to Ferndale, sharing custody with Vinnie of their son.
 In October 2017 Jemima took Michael with her to Singapore following a new job.
+The following year she suffered a stroke, leading Vinnie to move over to care for Michael.

 Jemima was an unpopular character and was regarded as a 'cow' by fans.

 Baxter Cormack

 Baxter Cormack first appeared in November 2005.
 A religious fanatic, Baxter gained employment at the hospital and made friends with Claire Solomon (Emily Robins).
 The two began to date and Baxter nearly drowned when he accidentally took LSD.
 The couple got eventually got engaged, with Claire finding religion as a result.
 Baxter's Serenity church went too far at Maia (Anna Jullienne) and Jay's (Jaime Passier-Armstrong) civil union, with Baxter eventually apologising, although staying with the church.
 Later that year, Baxter's father would return but upon rejecting his father's attempts to reform and reconcile, Baxter's parents moved away leading Baxter moving in with TK and Alice.
-Baxter's mother's health would take a turn for the worst with her falling into a coma at the end of 2006 and dying soon into the New Year.
+Baxter's mother's health would take a turn for the worse with her falling into a coma at the end of 2006 and dying soon into the New Year.
 After hallucinating his mother giving him advice, Baxter began to affiliate himself with a group of faith healers and began to tell people to ignore medical advice in favour of his faith healing beliefs.
 After getting in trouble with TK and his co-workers, Baxter would leave town with Eli, the leader of the group leaving a heartbroken Claire behind.